-- Dangerous Activities: You may be a thrill junkie and live your life in the edge.
-But refrain from mentioning extremely dangerous activities as they may hint towards irresponsible.
+- Dangerous Activities: You may be a thrill junkie and live your life on the edge.
+But refrain from mentioning extremely dangerous activities as they may hint towards being irresponsible.
 But it is recommended to add these if the profile demands risk-taking and initiative.

-- Criminal Activities: Your passion may be graffiti or murals.
+- Criminal Activities: Your passion may lie in graffiti or murals.
 But usually, this is associated with vandalism and is not appreciated.
-Be careful to add such hobbies in resume.
+Be careful when adding such hobbies to your resume.

-- Anti-Social Activities: Some activities scream introvert and that too in a wrong way.
-Every company wants someone who can gel up in the company nicely and usually prefer extroverts over introverts.
+- Anti-Social Activities: Some activities may scream ‘introvert’ and that too in a negative way.
+Every company wants someone who can gel up with the company employees nicely and usually prefer extroverts over introverts.

 - Personal Opinions: Some activities might reflect personal information in relation to political preference and opinions.
 These hobbies in a resume are considered unprofessional and should be avoided.

-- Misinterpreted Activities: Some activities might be misinterpreted and have multiple meaning.
-They can have multiple interpretations and the can be taken in a light that was not intended by you.
+- Misinterpreted Activities: Some activities might be misinterpreted and have multiple meanings.
+They can have multiple interpretations and therefore can be taken in a light that was not intended by you.
 So our advice is that you steer clear of them altogether.

 These were some aspects where your hobbies work in favor of your professional life.
 The list of benefits one gets from their hobbies is never-ending.
 So next time you say, ‘I used to have a hobby, but these days I’m just too caught up with work’, remember that ‘all work and no play makes Jack a dull boy!’.
 So never give up on your hobbies.
 And if you are still confused what to add and what to leave while choosing hobbies for your resume or CV, just reach out to us at Leverage Edu and we’ll help you in figuring everything out, including the hobbies you didn’t identify!